*Updated: July 7, 2022

 Last week, we established that mastering the ability to write at a faster speed is essential to earning more.
-We explored how paramount creating positive writing rituals and using time-saving tools is in aiding this goal.
+We explored how paramount creating positive writing rituals and using time management skills in aiding this goal.

 Since there are countless assailants trying to steal your precious time (hello, cute cat videos), you’ve got to have safeguards in place to protect your productivity and sanity.
 In today’s post, I’ll explore how the simple act of organizing your ideas in an outline and then using the Pomodoro technique will keep distractions in check and maximize your efficiency.